Ada-Developers-Academy/ada-precourse-v2/00-preparing-for-ada/00-starter.md

 ## Due Dates

-# The Precourse should be completed by 4/30/2021 5pm PST
+# The Precourse should be completed by Monday August 23rd at 5pm PST

 ### !end-callout